omsatyawanpathak20/osp-demo/README.md

 # osp-demo
-This is our first commit in git repository.
-Author - Om Satyawan Pathak
+This is our first commit in git repository. <br> Author - Om Satyawan Pathak